 YOUTH PIANO COMPETITION

-International Youth Piano Competition has been founded in 2018 and produced by Global Musical Bridges organization.
-The mission of the competition is to establish cultural connections between pianists, teachers, and fans of piano music from all over the world and is aimed to select and support the most talented and gifted young pianists to launch their careers for the future to come.
+International Rhapsody Youth Piano Competition was founded in 2018 by Global Musical Bridges.
+The goal of the competition is to establish cultural connections between pianists, teachers, and fans of piano from all over the world.
+It has aimed to select and support the most talented and gifted pianists ages 8 to 21 with the hope of launching their careers.
+Only every other year does the competition take place.

-The Competition will honor the name of one of the most prominent Russian/American composers and pianists of the 20th century Sergey Rachmaninoff, who spent the last years of his life in Los Angeles.
-Before the Covid-19 locked down, the Competition was held at the Holy Virgin Mary Cathedral, where Mr. Rachmaninoff was not only a parishioner, but also where his funeral took place on March 28, 1943.
-The competition was named after Sergey Rachmaninoff`s piano composition "Russian Rhapsody" and symbolically represents the Russian musical heritage.
+The competition honors one of the greatest Russian/American composer and pianist of the 20th century, Sergey Rachmaninoff, who spent the last years of his life in Los Angeles.
+The competition has been held at the Holy Virgin Mary Cathedral in Los Angeles, where Mr. Rachmaninoff was not only a parishioner, but also where his funeral took place on March 28, 1943.

 CATEGORY "A" - 8 to 11 years old